kreijack/bombrowser/tests/TESTS.md

 Test description:
 - In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the 2nd entry (820001)

-Expected result: The right combo box button, contains all the dates (3)
+Expected result: The right combo box button, contains all the dates

-Passed: [X]
+Passed: [ ]

 ### Test 2.4 - documents
 Test description: